About the project

 Hildegard Westerkamp

-- more info in the poster
+- More info in this poster

 Sobre el proyecto